 There is also a report online that lists courses by the times they meet.

-Returning students have until 5pm on 30 January 2015 to add or drop a course and do not need instructor permission to drop a course; students new to Bowdoin have until 5pm on 27 February 2015.
-(New students are students for whom the Spring 2015 semester is their first semester at Bowdoin.
+Returning students have until 5pm on Wednesday, 16 September 2015 to add or drop a course and do not need instructor permission to drop a course; students new to Bowdoin have until 5pm on Thursday, 15 October 2015.
+(New students are students for whom the Fall 2015 semester is their first semester at Bowdoin.
 They should contact their pre-major Advisor if they are interested in dropping a course.)
 To add a course, students must acquire permission from the instructor in Polaris; drops do not require permission.
 After the instructor has applied their permission in Polaris, the student must log on and add the course in their own Polaris account before the registration is final.
 Students who are switching labs need only the lab instructor's permission in Polaris.
 Adding an independent study or honors project requires a the completion of a paper form with signatures from the project director and advisor on the Registration Request for an Honors Project or Independent Study form.
 Following Add/Drop II students looking to drop courses may also take advantage of the Extended Drop process.